Only In Texas: Riding the Range at the Truck Rodeo

 The first part of the trip was driving Corvettes on narrow, hilly roads.
 Admittedly, I was a timid driver and slow at maneuvering around tight corners.
 After being passed by several journalists numerous times, my co-driver asked to take over the wheel.
 I was both relieved and embarrassed.

-Land Rover Truck Texas Auto Writers Association
+Land Rover truck Texas Auto Writers Association

 However, once we got to the ranch and were given Silverado trucks to drive on a rigorous off-road course, my inner cowgirl kicked in and I was AMAZING.
 Even those dudes who had passed me in the Corvette were impressed.